Corinne Bohrer: Early life

 Born on the North Carolina Marine Corps Base Camp Lejeune, Bohrer was raised in Lancaster, Pennsylvania; Billings, Montana; and Arlington, Texas, where she attended Lamar High School.
 She was active in drama, band, and student government.

-During the summer of 1976 she worked at Six Flags over Texas as a carnival barker in Skeeball Palace in the Games Department.

-She attended The University of Texas at Arlington to study journalism but never graduated.
+She attended the University of Texas at Arlington to study journalism but never graduated.

 Career

-While in college, she modeled, performed in commercials and worked as a dancer.
+While in college, she modeled, performed in commercials, and worked as a dancer.

-Television work
+Film and television

-By the time of her 22nd birthday, Bohrer was in Hollywood, working on her first on-screen assignment — a one-minute role as stranded motorist Vicki Thomas asking for help from the younger of the two leading men on McClain's Law, the pilot telefilm of the 1981 James Arness same-named police series.
+By the time of her 22nd birthday, Bohrer was in Hollywood, working on her first on-screen assignment — a one-minute role as a stranded motorist on McClain's Law, the pilot telefilm of the 1981 James Arness series of the same name.
 In 1986 she appeared in the 22nd episode of the first season of MacGyver as Terry Ross.
-In 1988 she co-starred opposite Randy Quaid in Dead Solid Perfect, where she filmed her only nude scene, and followed that with a co-starring role opposite Judge Reinhold and Fred Savage in the comedy Vice Versa.
+In 1988 she co-starred opposite Randy Quaid in Dead Solid Perfect, and followed that with a co-starring role opposite Judge Reinhold and Fred Savage in the comedy Vice Versa.
+During the 1990s, she appeared on Murder, She Wrote.

-During the 1990s she appeared on Murder, She Wrote.
-Previous roles were more comedic, including her role as a pediatric nurse who had a crush on Elliott Gould in the short-lived CBS situation comedy E/R, a witch in the similarly brief sitcom Free Spirit, an administrative assistant to a City Councilman in fictitious Long View, California, played by James Garner in the quickly-cancelled NBC sitcom Man of the People, and in Phantom of the Megaplex (2000).
+Many of her major roles were in short-lived sitcoms.
+She played a young pediatric nurse who had a crush on Elliott Gould in the 1984-1985 CBS sitcom E/R, a bohemian witch who becomes a nanny for a motherless family, Bohrer's first role as lead actress, in the early 90s ABC sitcom Free Spirit, and a prim and conservative administrative assistant who acted as a foil to her boss, an unscrupulous City Councilman played by James Garner in the NBC sitcom Man of the People.

 She is also known as Trickster's sidekick Prank in the 1990 CBS series The Flash and the version from The CW, in which she appeared in a 2018 episode.

 Bohrer's work has included a recurring role as Lianne Mars, the wayward mother of the title character in the CW television series Veronica Mars.

 She was featured in the Dream On episode "What I Did for Lust" and the Friends episode "The One Where Rachel Finds Out" (1995).

-Commercial work
+Commercials

-Over the years, Bohrer has also frequently appeared in commercials.
-Bohrer appeared in McDonald's 1987 Chicken McNuggets Shanghai campaign.
+Bohrer has also frequently appeared in commercials.
+She appeared in McDonald's 1987 Chicken McNuggets Shanghai campaign.
 She also played the role of the "counselor" in Apple Inc.'s "Get a Mac" ad campaign.
-Other commercials include Totinos Pizza Rolls, Walgreens, Campbell's low sodium soup and Bounty ("One-sheeter"!).
+Other commercials include Totino's Pizza Rolls, Walgreens, Campbell's low sodium soup and Bounty ("One-sheeter"!).

+Theatre

+In 1983 she appeared in Larry Ketron's comedy The Trading Post at the Odyssey Theatre Ensemble in Los Angeles.